petter-holmberg/elements/README.md

 ## Integers

-`Binary_integer` describes a `Totally_ordered` integral type represented like a built-in machine type, with all its standard operators.
+`Integral` describes a `Totally_ordered` integral type represented like a built-in machine type, with all its standard operators.

 ## Invocable concepts